thedirkfiles000-dirk/rule-of-7/docs/rationale.md

 The format uses prose for almost everything and enumerated lists for Triggers.
 This is deliberate.

 Prose encodes character.
 Triggers encode mechanics.
 The distinction matters because the failure modes are different.
 Character prose that's slightly imprecise still produces recognizable behavior — the LLM extrapolates correctly from a coherent character prior.
 Mechanical triggers that are imprecise allow the LLM's improv instinct to substitute plausible alternatives.
-A psychic whose vision is described atmospherically will see something plausible.
+A psychic whose vision is described atmospherically will see something plausible and character-consistent.
 A psychic whose vision is named explicitly and marked as non-substitutable will see what the author intended.

-Plot-critical events need precision language, not evocative language.
-The format respects that distinction by keeping Triggers structural while everything else goes prose.
+In thermodynamic terms: character facts have a large attractor basin — small perturbations return to the correct behavior because the Engine and Wound establish strong priors.
+Plot-critical mechanics have a small attractor basin — small perturbations produce entirely different plot events.
+Triggers provide the additional structure that widens the attractor basin for plot-critical events to the point where the intended outcome becomes statistically dominant.

 ---

 ## Why Prior Contact Closure Is Mandatory

 LLMs do not tolerate information vacuums.
 An underspecified relationship history will be filled with plausible invented content — not because the model fails, but because it succeeds at completing an underspecified context.
-The model is doing exactly what it was trained to do.
+The model is doing exactly what it was trained to do: reduce uncertainty by predicting the most probable continuation.

 Prior contact closure — explicit language about what has and hasn't happened — doesn't prevent invention.
 It makes the invention space too small to matter.
 "No prior arrangements exist between them" is not filler.
-It is a constraint on the generation space that closes a failure mode before it opens.
+It is a low-entropy constraint on the generation space that closes a failure mode before it opens.
+The vacuum is eliminated before the system has a chance to fill it with noise.

 ---

 ## The Greeting and Intro Problem

-Two platform-specific findings that are not widely documented:
+Two platform-specific findings on PolyBuzz that are not widely documented:

 The greeting establishes authoritative present state.
 If the Background places the story three weeks into a relationship but the greeting performs a first meeting, the LLM resolves the conflict in favor of the greeting and invents prior history to fill the gap.
 Background and greeting must agree on what has happened.
+Conflicting signals are a high-entropy initial condition — the system has two attractors and no mechanism for choosing between them.
+The greeting wins because it arrives last in the prompt and carries recency weight.

 The Intro field on PolyBuzz is read by the LLM, not just displayed to browsing users.
 It functions as an unprompted mini-premise before the Background loads.
 A carelessly written Intro can establish a false prior state before the conversation begins.
 Intros require dual-audience authoring: compelling for human browsers, precise for LLM orientation.
+An Intro that contradicts the Background adds entropy to the system before the first user message.

 ---